Skip to content

 helm install kite kite/kite -n kite-system -f values.yaml

-For simple deployments, you can apply the installation YAML directly:
+For quick deployment, you can directly apply the official installation YAML:

 bash